 Experiment with the length of your pomodoros

-For some types of work that require extended periods in a creative "flow" state — thinking coding, writing, composing, etc — 25 minutes may be too short.
+For some types of work that require extended periods in a creative "flow" state — think coding, writing, composing, etc. — 25 minutes may be too short.
 Try extended work sessions with longer breaks.
 A DeskTime study found that a 52-minute focus and 17-minute break is the perfect balance.
 Others prefer 90 full minutes with a 20-30-minute break, based on Ultradian rhythms.

 For tasks that you've been putting off for one reason or another, 25 minutes might be too long.
 If you're feeling a lot of mental resistance, or you just can't get yourself to stay focused for 25 minutes, try a 15-, 10-, or even 5-minute pomodoro.

 For most people, most of the time, the sweet spot will be in the 25-50 minute range for peak concentration with a 5-15 minute break.
 Try mixing your intervals based on your available energy, the type of work, and how much a task makes you want to bury your head in cute puppy videos on YouTube instead.

 Not all breaks are created equal.
 If your pomodoro work sessions happen on your computer, don't just switch over to Twitter or Instagram when the timer goes off.
 Give your eyes and brain a break from screens — that means your phone, too!
 Stand up, move around, stretch, go outside, do a mini meditation, grab a snack, and watch birds out the window.
 If you work from home, fold some clothes or clear off the kitchen table.

 Whatever you do, your break will be much more mentally refreshing if you escape the glowing hypnosis of your computer or phone.

 Humans are fallible.
 No matter how motivated you are at the start of the day, it's really hard to actually stick to your pomodoros.
 Hold yourself accountable with a break reminder app.